How to Release a Cover Song: The 5 Step Cover Song Licensing Checklist

 In this article you’ll learn everything you need to know to get your cover songs released legally in 5 quick steps.

-But there are some useful approaches to consider when choosing your cover material.
+But for now, here are some useful approaches to consider when choosing your cover material:

 • Share an influence your fans may not know you have